KiarashBarzoodeh/Cisco-FMC-AccessRule-Hitcount/README.md

-# Cisco Firepower Managmenent Center Access Rules Hit Counts
+# Cisco Firepower Management Center Access Rules Hit Counts

-Firewalls by default block any session which started from a security zone to another security zone.
-However for make accessibility we have to create access rule from based on some information like source and destination IP, source and Destination Port, and …, leaving unused access rule on firewall is mistake and it can make breach.
-So there is question: how can we find which rule used and which on not?
-Awareness of rule hit counts can make good information for decision.
-Fortunately **Cisco Firepower Management Center 6.4 and later** create Hit Count feature in access policy.
-You can use this feature by GUI and API.
+Firewalls by default block any session or traffic which started from a security zone to another.
+However for allowing traffic flow we have to create access rule based on some information like ingress and egress zone, source and destination IP, source and Destination Port, and …, but leaving unused access rule on firewall is mistake and it can make breach.
+So there is question: how can we find which access rule used and which on not?
+Awareness of rule hit counts can make good information for decision to keeping rule or not.
+Fortunately **Cisco Firepower Management Center 6.4 and later** create Hit Count feature in access policies.
+You can access to this feature by GUI and API.
 I made script that look at your desirable sensor (FTD/NGIPS) and access policy which assign to the sensor, and create excel file based on rule name, rule ID, hit count, first hit time and last hit time in your desktop.
-I know it is not 100% coded correctly.
-However it’s worked, I try to make it better based on efficiently and clean codding.
+I know it is not 100% coded correctly, but it’s worked, and I try to make it better based on efficiently and clean codding.
-It’s work on **windows client**.
+Now it’s work just on **windows client**.

 ## Installation